captorres/Arvato-Financial-Services/README.md

 ## Data

-The data provided by Udacity are divided into two sets:
+The data provided by Udacity are divided into four sets.
+In some cases, samples were taken to reduce processing time:
-* *azdias_sample.csv*: contains 366 features for the 178244 German citizens.
+* *azdias_sample.pkl*: contains 366 features for the 133683 German citizens.
+It's a random sample representing 15% of the original data set provided by Udacity.
-* *customers.csv*: contains 369 features for the 191516 customers.
+* *customers.pkl*: contains 369 features for the 153215 customers.
+This represents 80% of the orginal data base available.
-* *camp_train.csv*: train set with 367 variables of  42962 individuals XX by a marketing campaign.
+* *camp_train.pkl*: train set with 367 variables of  42962 individuals that were targeted for a marketing campaign.
 The RESPONSE variable states whether or not the individuals have become  customers after the campaing.
-* *camp_test.csv*: train set with 366 variables of  42962 individuals XX by a marketing campaign.
+* *camp_test.pkl*: train set with 366 variables of  42962 individuals that were targeted for a marketing campaign.
 The RESPONSE variable was withdraw.

 Two Excel spreadsheets with information about the data were also provided:
 * DIAS Information Levels - Attributes 2017.xlsx – is a top-level list of attributes and descriptions, organized by informational category.